 2. Using your conservatory as a second living room, I always consider having a 5amp circuit as this can be used for lamps or even to plug in uplights under huge planted pots.

-3. Consider as well concealing small spotlights like the Minos behind the structure to light artwork and potentially the centre of a coffee table or piece of art on the wall.
+3. Consider as well concealing small spotlights like the Minos or even smaller Syon behind the structure to light artwork and potentially the centre of a coffee table or piece of art on the wall.
 Sometimes a wire system could be used to stretch across and provide the spotlight element.

-4. For dinner parties, the narrow beam over a dining table makes all the difference when combined with candles.
+4. For dinner parties, a fitting with a narrow beam over a dining table makes all the difference when combined with candles.
 In large conservatories, hanging a decorative lantern can often provide a visual focus but this should always be dimmed to not distract from the garden beyond.

 6. A simple tip is to always put your lighting on a dimmer switch to ensure that you can change the mood to suit the occasion.

 To ensure that your conservatory lighting looks its best, employ a John Cullen Lighting designer.
 Click here for details.